J0113/hcs-inholland-security/Labs-Lesson-3/02-Container-Scanning/step2/text.md

 <details>
 <summary>Solution</summary>

 Verify that the webserver is running.
+If the server is not yet online, docker might not be ready yet.
 ```plain
 curl -sS -D - localhost -o /dev/null
 ```{{exec}}